tommyEzreal/tommyEzreal.github.io/_pages/about.md

 About
 ======
-I'm M.S. student at the Data Intelligence (DLI) Lab at Yonsei University, advised by prof. Dongha Lee.
+I'm M.S. student at the Data & Language Intelligence (DLI) Lab at Yonsei University, advised by prof. Dongha Lee.

 Research Interest
 ======